yohanajocelyn/reversi_python_ai/README.md

 source reversi_env/bin/activate
 ```

-After activating the virtual environment, run the package installation command again to ensure all dependencies are installed within the virtual environment:
+## 6. Install Dependencies

+Install the required Python packages by running:

 ```bash
 pip install -r requirements.txt
 ```

-## 6. Run the Reversi AI
+## 7. Run the Reversi AI

 Now you can run the Reversi AI.
 In your terminal, navigate to the directory where the Reversi AI code is located and run: